asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 done()  # Without this, the Turtle window may immediately close before you can see the picture.
 ```

 The `done()` function pauses the program until you close the Turtle window.
-In some code editors like IDLE, you don't need this in your program.
-In other code editors like Visual Studio Code, the window will immediately close at the end of the program without it.
-You should always add `done()` at the end of your Turtle programs so the user can see the drawing.
+Python programs end immediately after the last instruction runs.
+This can cause the Turtle window to close as soon as your drawing has finished.
+You should always add `done()` at the end of your Turtle programs so the window stays open and the user can see the drawing.

 The `done()` function call has no arguments, but you still need to type the `()` parentheses after `done`.